List of Vocabulary Words Important for English Study

 • Section 2: Academic Writing Vocabulary

-Learning these words (along with basic English vocabulary) will help you to understand more of what you read with only occasional use of a dictionary.
-That’s essential for comprehension, so you don’t lose the thought you’ve just read while constantly looking up words you don’t know.
+These words will help you to understand more of what you read with only occasional use of a dictionary.

-Even the small number of academic vocabulary words on this list (100 word “families”, or over 200 words counting all the most common forms) can help you get closer to the level you need.
-That’s the main focus of this site, and this page in particular.
+Even the small number of academic vocabulary words on this list can help you get closer to the level you need.
+(There are 120 word “families” here.
+That's well over 200 words counting all the most common forms.)

-It’s based not only on my own experience (as a student, reader, and teacher), but also on lists made by several other teachers and researchers.
+It’s based on my own experience (as a student, reader, and teacher).
+I've also considered lists made by several other teachers and researchers.

 You will already know many of these words.
-Learn the others with the help of the links on this page, and you’ll be well on your way to reading whatever you need to in English!
+Learn the others with the help of the links on this page.
+You’ll be well on your way to reading whatever you need in English!

 1: Start with These Thinking Words

-Note: Each word family begins with the verb (vb.), if it has one, followed by its noun (n.) or nouns, and common adjective(s) (adj.) or adverbs (adv.), if any.
+Note: Each word family begins with the verb (vb.), if it has one.
+Next comes its noun (n.) or nouns, and common adjective(s) (adj.) or adverb(s) (adv.), if any.
 Only commonly used forms are listed.

-Spellings are American, when British spellings differ (analyze vs. analyse, etc.) Both American and British spellings should be acceptable anywhere.
+Spellings are American when British spellings differ.
+(For example, analyze vs. analyse.)
+Both American and British spellings should be acceptable anywhere.

 - analyze (vb.), analysis (n.) & analyst (n.- person), analytical (adj.), analytically (adv.)